 SIDE EFFECTS FROM INGESTING KALANCHOE SUCCULENTS

 Most varieties of the Kalanchoe plant cause only possible nausea and vomiting when eaten.
 There are a few varieties of Kalanchoe that have a naturally occurring poison that can affect the heart.
-This has been seen in grazing cattle and some animal research, but human poisoning is not expected.
+In most cases this is in grazing cattle and some animal research, but it is unlikely to cause human poisoning.

 WHAT TO DO IF SOMEONE EATS A PIECE OF KALANCHOE SUCCULENT